jjvanzon/JJs-Reference-Architecture/layers.md

 Three Layers
 ------------

-Software might be split up into `3` layers:
+Software can be split up into `3` layers:

 <img src="images/data-business-presentation.png" width="141" />